Dieses Tutorial wurde ursprünglich von Bracer Jack erstellt und auf seiner Webseite www.bracercom.com veröffentlicht.

 Spacing

-It is a well known fact throughout the field of Design that if you want to introduce order to chaos, align the elements up with some sort of invisible grid.
+It is a well known fact throughout the field of Design that if you want to introduce order to chaos,

 There are two main spacing constants in a typical LCARS interface, the Main Frame Spacing and the Spacing of the Frame itself.